 The Pro Display XDR results from Apple's desire to achieve perfection and features a price to match.
 Some rumors speculate that Apple is planning on more consumer-friendly monitors in the future.

-Thunderbolt 3 allows up to 100W of power and 40GB/s of data over a single USB-C cable.
+Thunderbolt 4 allows up to 100W of power and 40GB/s of data over a single USB-C cable and is fully backward compatible with previous cable specs.
 The spec also allows multiple Thunderbolt devices to be chained together to maximize the one connection's utility.

 History of the Mac